-It is very common to hire a business appraiser or an accountant who specializes in business sales to help you determine a sale price.
+It is very common to hire a business appraiser or an accountant who specializes in selling businesses in Texas to help you determine a sale price.
 Setting an accurate sale price is very important because it will be scrutinized during the “due diligence” phase discussed below.

 Due diligence is a pre-sale process when the buyer examines the state of your business and its operations.
 At the center of the due diligence process are the business’s records, tax returns, and related commercial documents.

 During the due diligence process, you should expect to grant the buyer access to your business records, including accounts payable and receivable, leases, commercial contracts, customer lists, tax returns, corporate governance, etc.

 Through that process, the buyer will either be satisfied with the state of the business or raise issues that need to be fixed or cause the sale price to be adjusted downward.